Adore2113/MarsHSim/docs/notes/hab_layout/utility.md

         - raw ISRU water storage
         - service space around the tanks
         - transfer toward water processing
+        - pipe-heating and power controls
+        - extraction pumps and manifold
+        - exterior pipe connections
+        - deployment and retraction controls for 6 heated extraction pipes

     ♡ used for:
         - holding incoming ISRU water before it is cleaned